evildmp/afraid-to-commit/attendees_and_learners.rst

 Workshops
 =========

-DjangoCon Europe on L'îsle des Embiez, 16th May 2014
+DjangoCon Europe on L'île des Embiez, 16th May 2014
 ----------------------------------------------------